kennyfrc/cami.js/README.md

 ## Examples

-To try the examples, just go to the project root and run:
+To see some examples, just go to the project root and run:

 ```bash
 bun install --global serve
 bunx serve
 ```

-Then open http://localhost:3000 in your browser, then navigate to the examples folder.
+Open http://localhost:3000 in your browser, then navigate to the examples folder.
+In the examples folder, you will find a series of examples that illustrate the key concepts of Cami.js.
+These examples are numbered & ordered by complexity.

-It's recommended to view these examples through localhost (see above).
+They are also listed below:

 ```html
 <!-- ./examples/_001_counter.html -->